 Culture First is about performance, not perks

-The Culture First approach emphasizes the importance of open communication, continuous learning, and personal development.
-It encourages leaders to create opportunities for employees to learn new skills and grow in their careers, which not only benefits the individual but also the organization as a whole.
-By investing in its employees, a company can build a loyal and committed workforce that is willing to go above and beyond to achieve its goals.
+The Culture First approach places great emphasis on open dialogue, continuous learning, and individual growth.
+It encourages managers to actively support and facilitate the professional development of their team members, recognizing that this benefits both the individuals and the organization as a whole.
+By investing in the growth and well-being of its employees, a company can cultivate a loyal and dedicated workforce that is willing to go above and beyond.